lboix/source-controller/docs/spec/v1beta2/ocirepositories.md

 [Cosign Keyless](https://github.com/sigstore/cosign/blob/main/KEYLESS.md) procedure,
 you can enable the verification by omitting the `.verify.secretRef` field.

+To verify that the subject and the OIDC issuer present in the Fulcio certificate you can specify `.spec.verify.cosignIdentityMatch`.
+It provides two fields:

+- `.issuerRegExp`, to sepcify a regexp that matches against the OIDC issuer.
+- `.subjectRegExp`, to specify a regexp that matches against the identity in the certificate.
+Both values should follow the [Go regular expression syntax](https://golang.org/s/re2syntax).

 Example of verifying artifacts signed by the
 [Cosign GitHub Action](https://github.com/sigstore/cosign-installer) with GitHub OIDC Token: